cydtrj/yanxinguang.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
 ## Title

-### *《Analysis of the Phenomenon and Governance of Online Violence in the Post-Truth Era》*
+### *Analysis of the Phenomenon and Governance of Online Violence in the Post-Truth Era*

 ## Time and Position
 * June 2022 - December 2022, Team project, Team members